Lead generation is the process of converting website visitors into paying customers. Every sale is a lead, but how do you turn visitors into leads?

 The question of “how is marketing linked up with lead generation” is one that’s asked very often.
 The answer is not always the easiest to understand, but it doesn’t have to be because once you understand it, you can help your business accomplish what you need to.

 Doing marketing is one thing, but promoting that type of marketing is another when it comes to lead generation.
 If you want to do marketing effectively, lead generation must be an integral part of it.
+The same is the case with packaging where you must use small business packaging ideas to turn visitors into sales.

 Similarities Between Marketing And Lead Generation